johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [mpd-learning-cycle.png]: mpd-learning-cycle.png width=307px height=340px

-[^fn1]: There is good reason to link these two statements that are seperated only by Paul's emotional description of two disciples who failed to keep the treasure safe, by not standing by Paul at a critical time.
+[^fn1]: There is good reason to link these two statements, seperated as they are only by Paul's emotional description of two disciples who failed to "keep the treasure safe," by not standing with Paul at a critical time.

 [^fn2]: John 16:7-15